mykaadev/mykaadev.github.io/_includes/readmes/NsSpyglass.md

 3. Generate project files and enable the plugin when prompted.

 ## 🚀 Getting Started
-Open your Unreal Engine editor and head up to `Window` > `Spyglass` > `Plugin Dependency Viewer` and start exploreing all your loaded plugins and their references.
+Open your Unreal Engine editor and head up to `Window` > `Spyglass` > `Plugin Dependency Viewer` and start exploring all your loaded plugins and their dependencies.